paulbricman/paulbricman.github.io/docs/tools/autocards.md

 ---

-## Empowering The Creator
+## Empowering Creators

 Not all educational resources are created equal.
+Imagine you're trying to grasp the essence of quaternions, a somewhat esoteric piece of maths.
+One way to go about it might be to painstakingly read through an old textbook chapter on the topic, full of intimidating terminology and verbose notation.
+You might end up giving it a few solid reads, as building mental models from scratch is difficult.
+Now, picture yourself experimenting with an interactive animation on the same topic.
+You can now manipulate quaternions from the comfort of your desk while getting instant feedback across several parallel representations.
+Meanwhile, you're being guided through the material in an accessible way, while systematically internalizing core concepts.
+At the end, you can automatically add some flashcards created by the author to your spaced repetition system for later use.

+A broad range of methods have been developed through the years to guide the creation of engaging, insightful, and memorable educational resources.

 One approach to improving the quality of educational resources has been to empower creators with tools to produce ever more brain-friendly content.
+For instance, one project aims to help authors make their online articles more memorable by easily embedding a custom spaced repetition system in the same web page.
+Flashcards are knitted together with text and figures, making them an integral part of the article.
+This tool essentially turns the otherwise static online essay into engaging and memorable artifacts.

-## Empowering The Audience
+## Empowering Audiences

 However, few creators possess the skill, interest, and know-how required to create such cognitively ergonomic content.
+There is indeed a growing collection of pixel-perfect explorables and engaging learning experiences, but they pale in comparison to the rate at which mediocre static content is being published.

 What if we could automatically turn the mountains of resources available in unfriendly formats into something more memorable, humane, and ergonomic?

 ## Design

 ## Samples